The Libertines (album): Cover art

 The album's front cover art features a photograph of Carl Barât and Pete Doherty taken by Roger Sargent during the emotional "Freedom Gig" at the Tap 'n' Tin club in Chatham, Kent, on 8 October 2003, when Doherty reunited with the Libertines for a gig just hours after being released from jail, where he was sentenced for breaking into Barât's flat and stealing various items, including an old guitar and a laptop computer.
 Doherty returned to the Tap 'n' Tin club on 20 December 2008 for a one-off gig with Chas & Dave.

-Reception
+Critical reception

 The album is included in the book 1001 Albums You Must Hear Before You Die.
 In 2006, NME placed the album 47 in a list of the greatest British albums ever.
 In 2013, NME ranked the album at number 99 in its list of The 500 Greatest Albums of All Time.
 On the other hand, The Libertines was voted the third-most overrated album ever made in a 2005 BBC public poll.